ajefferiss/open-moments/content/tech/php_login_form.md

     return ($errors == $inital_errors);
 }

-// Example usage...
-$errors = [];
-if (!password_strength_check('password', $errors)) {
-    echo "Failed password strength check!: "
-    print_r($errors);
-}
 ```

-We'll add this to a `user_funcs.php` script that we'll use for all of our user related functions.
-Now that we're happy with the strength of our password we need to hash it securely, we'll do this using the [password_hash](http://php.net/manual/en/function.password-hash.php) function which creates a strong one-way hash.
+Now that we're happy with the strength of our password we need to hash it securely, we'll do this using the [password_hash](http://php.net/manual/en/function.password-hash.php) function which creates a strong one-way hash, PHP will take care of creating a new salt for each hash.
 We'll be generating the hash using the Blowfish algorithm.
 Assuming our plain text password is stored in the `$password` variable we simply run:

 ```
 $hashed_password = password_hash($password, PASSWORD_BCRYPT);